ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/liveness-readiness-resource-limits-env-variables.md

       args:
         - /server
       livenessProbe:
-        httpGet: # We're sending a get request.
+        httpGet: # We're sending a GET request
-          path: /healthz # path definition
+          path: /healthz # Path definition
-          port: 8080 # port definition
+          port: 8080 # Port definition
-          httpHeaders: # if we want to add header to our get request
+          httpHeaders: # Optional headers for the GET request
             - name: Custom-Header
               value: Awesome
-        initialDelaySeconds: 3 # the application may not start immediately,
+        initialDelaySeconds: 3 # The application may not start immediately,
-        # send the request after x seconds of running.
+        # send the request after x seconds of running
-        periodSeconds: 3 # how many seconds this request will be sent.
+        periodSeconds: 3 # How frequently this request will be sent
-        # (healthcheck test is done continuously.)
+        # (health check is performed continuously)
 ---
-# Let's run a command inside the application.
+# Command execution example
-# If exit -1 result is received, the container is restarted from the beginning.
+# If exit code -1 is received, the container is restarted
 apiVersion: v1
 kind: Pod
 metadata: